MAM and MDM Overlap and Differ In Many Ways

 To get a job done right, you need the best tools for that job.
 Mobile devices like laptops, smartphones and tablets are becoming important tools in the modern working world.
 With power comes great responsibility.
 As businesses need to provide adequate solutions for employees to use these devices in the workplace.

 Ultimately, companies want productive employees who can serve customers and clients with ease.
 Mobile devices can provide this ease by including developed applications, data and information for employees to use at the office and on the go.
-For example, with mobile application management, a parking ticket agent can use an app on their phone to process information about ticket violations and payments.
-The debate becomes whether employees are given company owned devices or use their own on the job.
-How can companies provide the information required to do business on mobile devices and maintain security and continuity at the same time?
+With mobile application management, a parking ticket agent can use an app to process information about ticket violations and payments.
+The debate becomes whether employees are given company devices or use their own on the job.
+How can companies provide the information required to do business on mobile devices and maintain security?

-This is where Mobile Device Management (MDM) becomes a less risk averse option although potentially less popular with some employees because of the intrusive nature of managing the entire device and its data instead of a few applications.
-It essentially means that employees are provided with devices that adhere to company security and access policies, although there are tools available for MDM on both company and employee owned devices.
+This is where Mobile Device Management (MDM) becomes a less risk averse option.
+But MDM is less popular with some employees.
+This is due to the intrusive nature of managing the entire device and its data instead of a few applications.
+It essentially means that employees are provided with devices that adhere to company security and access policies.
+However there are tools available for MDM on both company and employees’ devices.

-Whichever management option is right for a specific company, whether it is mobile application management or mobile device management, there is no doubt that data and apps are driving the business world forward.
-With these developments come more monitoring, information tracking and a bigger marketplace for mobile technology.
+Whether it is mobile application management or mobile device management, data and apps are driving the business world forward.
+With these developments come more monitoring as well as information tracking and a bigger marketplace for mobile technology.